 When it comes to laptop battery life, there is no such thing as too much capacity or run time.
 This is one of the most common complaints I hear after a user has had their laptop for about a year or more.
 If your workforce is highly mobile like the users I work with who don’t want to worry about where to plug in to keep going, then obviously this will factor significantly into your laptop buying strategy.
 Fortunately, there are many business laptops out there with long-lasting battery life to choose from.

-If you are purchasing laptops in quantity to support your business operations for years to come, then you don’t want to have to worry about such things as failed hard drives or displays.
+If you are purchasing laptops in quantity to support your business operations for years to come, then you do not want to have to worry about such things as failed hard drives or displays.
 And while there are sometimes exceptions, I usually prefer to stick with proven flagships from the major vendors in the computer industry with track records to back them up.
-This kind of hearkens back to my previous point that buying cheap may actually end up costing you more than just paying upfront for better build quality and a known support history, which brings me to my next point.
+This rather hearkens back to my previous point that buying cheap may actually end up costing you more than just paying upfront for better build quality and a known support history, which brings me to my next point.

-SupportThis is somewhat akin to buying fire insurance and hoping never having to use it, but if you do need it, the support better be there to keep your fleet of laptops afloat.
-From personal experience, I’ve generally found support offerings and overall support quality to be better on the business side compared to the consumer products.
+SupportThis is somewhat akin to buying fire insurance and hoping never having to use it, but if you do need it, the support had better be there to keep your fleet of laptops afloat.
+From personal experience, I have generally found support offerings and overall support quality to be better on the business side compared to the consumer products.
 Again, your mileage may vary, but I would recommend purchasing support to cover the lifecycle of the equipment your business plans to use.
-So if you follow a 3-year refresh cycle, get the support coverage for that period of time.
-In general, things tend to happen after the first year of ownership (sooner if the build quality wasn’t great to begin with or cheap components were used).
+So if you follow a 3-year refresh cycle, get the support coverage for that period.
+In general, things tend to happen after the first year of ownership (sooner if the build quality was not great to begin with or cheap components were used).